-- GIS, spatial statistical, and econometric application in geography
+- GIS, spatial statistical, and econometric applications in geography

 - CORE167C Japan